(See also Overview of Nephrotic Syndrome.)

 Risk of progression to renal failure is highest among patients with

 Primary treatment is that of the causes.
-Among patients with idiopathic MN, asymptomatic patients with non-nephrotic–range proteinuria do not require treatment; renal function should be monitored periodically (eg, twice yearly when apparently stable).
+Among patients with idiopathic membranous nephropathy, asymptomatic patients with non-nephrotic–range proteinuria do not require treatment; renal function should be monitored periodically (eg, twice yearly when apparently stable).

 Patients with nephrotic-range proteinuria who are asymptomatic or who have edema that can be controlled with diuretics should be treated for nephrotic syndrome.

-Patients with hypertension should be given an ACE inhibitor or angiotensin II receptor blocker; these drugs may also benefit patients without hypertension by reducing proteinuria.
+Patients with hypertension should be given an angiotensin-converting enzyme (ACE) inhibitor or angiotensin II receptor blocker (ARB); these drugs may also benefit patients without hypertension by reducing proteinuria.

 Immunosuppressants should be considered only for patients with symptomatic idiopathic nephrotic syndrome and for those most at risk of progressive disease.
 However, there is no strong evidence that adults with nephrotic syndrome benefit long-term from immunosuppressive therapy.
 Older and chronically ill patients are at greater risk of infectious complications due to immunosuppressants.

-Therapies of unproven long-term value include IV immune globulin and NSAIDs.
+Therapies of unproven long-term value include IV immune globulin and nonsteroidal anti-inflammatory drugs (NSAIDs).

 Kidney transplantation is an option for patients with end-stage renal disease.
-MN recurs in about 10% of patients, with loss of graft in up to 50%.
+Membranous nephropathy recurs in about 10% of patients, with loss of graft in up to 50%.

-Although MN is usually idiopathic, patients may have treatable associated disorders, such as cancers, autoimmune disorders, or infections.
+Although membranous nephropathy is usually idiopathic, patients may have treatable associated disorders, such as cancers, autoimmune disorders, or infections.

 Initial manifestations are typically those of nephrotic syndrome (eg, edema, nephrotic-range proteinuria, occasionally microscopic hematuria and hypertension).